Our Services

 Helpful Resources

-Several factors—including stroke risk scores, advanced monitoring, medication options, and lifestyle changes—can shape your best course of care.
+Other factors—stroke risk scores, advanced monitoring, medication options, and lifestyle changes—also shape the best course of care.

-Because symptoms of flutter and AFib can overlap with other heart conditions, the smartest first step is to clarify what you're experiencing.
-Take a free, instant, online symptom check to better understand your symptoms and confidently navigate your next steps.
+Because flutter and AFib symptoms can overlap with other heart conditions, the smartest first step is identifying what you're actually experiencing.
+Take a free, instant, online symptom check to clarify your symptoms and confidently navigate your next steps.

 Atrial flutter and atrial fibrillation (AFib) are two common types of abnormal heart rhythms (arrhythmias) that originate in the heart's upper chambers (atria).
 Both can lead to palpitations, fatigue and an increased risk of stroke.
 Although they share similarities, the electrical patterns, treatment approaches and long-term management differ.
 This guide explains how doctors tell them apart and outline current treatments—so you can understand your options and discuss concerns with your healthcare provider.